BenjaminCharlton/Aspire4Wasm/README.md

 2. Add your Blazor Server app then chain a call to AddWebAssemblyClient to add your client app.
 5. Chain a call to WithReference to point the client to each web API (you can repeat this for as many Web APIs as you need)

-In your client's Program.cs file:
+In your client's `Program.cs` file:

-1. Call AddServiceDiscovery
+1. Call `AddServiceDiscovery`
-2. Configure your HttpClients either globally or one at a time.
-In each client's BaseAddress property, use the name you gave to the resource in your AppHost.
+2. Configure your `HttpClient`s either globally or one at a time.
+In each client's `BaseAddress` property, use the name you gave to the resource in your AppHost.

 See the example below: